| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 lack of information

-We must remember that routines are important.
+illness We must remember that routines are important.
 They provide safety, in that their

 is a reliability in their sameness.
 Talking also helps both women and their children.
 Children talk at times through their play.
 It offers a way to work out their experiences that gives them a sense that they are over what happened.
+Talking and playing provide: Each of us have a role to share in these methods of healing. (*footnote: In working out an exit plan with battered women and their children one

 must remember that this plan should be inclusive of the entire family unit.
 The preceding